Aaryan-khairnar/keycloak-sso-implementation/04-django-integration.md

 return render(request, 'home.html', {'user_info': user_info})
 ```

-Next we edit /etc/httpd/conf.d/applications.conf
+Next edit /etc/httpd/conf.d/applications.conf

 ![applications-conf](./images/4/applications-conf.png)

-We make a templates directory and code out a home and a login HTML page
+Make a templates directory and code out a home and a login HTML page

 ![8.1](./images/4/8.1.png)

-We collect static files
+To Collect static files
-We run
+Run
 ```bash
 python manage.py collectstatic
 ```
 This collects all the static files in our project so they can load faster

-We then enable and run gunicorm service
+Enable and run gunicorm service

 ![7](./images/4/7.png)